bmatsuo-at-luthersystems/elps/docs/design/tailrec-optimization.md

 That is, terminal state analysis for recursive functions is no different from that of a standard, non-recursive function like the example that we just walked though.
-But, it should be fairly clear it should be that when terminal state analysis is applied to a tail-recursive function call the call enters its terminal state right as the nested function call would have its stack pushed onto the frame.
-Furthermore, this property of terminal state analysis can be used to detect possible sites for memory optimization through call stack ellision.
+But, it should be fairly clear it should be that when terminal state analysis is applied to a tail-recursive function call there is a chain of stack frames, all in their terminal state, which are canditates for stack frame ellision.

+**TODO:  Add a figure that demonstrates a chain of terminal stack frames that indicates possible TRO.**

 **NOTE:** Authors don't have access to a proof for this because I built this on first principles.
-But it is believed a proof to be possible given constraints and other restrictions in the problem space discussed in **Solution Notes**.
+Furthermore, there is no proof that false positives are impossible.
+But it is believed that such proofs are possible to construct given constraints and other restrictions in the problem space discussed in **Solution Notes**.

 ## Solution Notes